 Once consent is given, these regulated providers will aggregate the data they need, analyse it and start building an accurate consumer profile.

 In order to make this a little simpler, let’s use personal finance as an open banking example to understand its application in real life.
 Personal finance is the lifecycle of financial management activities which a consumer performs to save, spend, budget and invest their monetary resources.

-With money being divided into different bank accounts, different loans, interests, standing orders, payments and on-going spending, doing it the old way does not cut it in this day and age.
+With money being divided into different accounts, different loans, interests, standing orders, payments and ongoing spending, doing it the old way does not cut it in this day and age.

 Today, personal finance is digital and consumers need to access, manage and interact with their finances on the go, from the palm of their hands.
-This is where open banking comes in to elevate the personal finance experience.
+This is where open banking comes in to elevate the usage experience.

-While seeing your bank account balance and transferring money instantly are great feats, they are simply the foundation of what open banking can do.
+While seeing your account balance and transferring money instantly are great feats, they are simply the foundation of what it can do.